nick-ryall/templateselectboxfield/README.markdown

 1. Create a new folder within your workspace for your custom templates.
 2. Create your XSLT files and place them in the new folder.
-You can optionally give your templates a user-friendly name by adding a comment as follows:
+You can optionally give your templates a user-friendly name by adding a comment to the top of your file as follows:

 	<code><!--<br />
 		     Template: Template Name<br />